How to Write Roman Numerals

 Remember that only I, X, and C can be used for subtraction

-Never repeat V, L, or D
+Never repeat V, L, or D - they represent intermediate values

 When in doubt, use addition rather than subtraction